bioc/flowSpy/README.md

 - **Clustering**. `flowSpy` can help you to discover and identify subtypes of cells.

-- **Reducing Dimensions**.
+- **Dimensionality Reduction**.
 Several dimensionality reduction methods are provided in `flowSpy` package such as Principal Components Analysis (PCA), t-distributed Stochastic Neighbor Embedding (tSNE), Diffusion Maps and Uniform Manifold Approximation and Projection (UMAP).

 - **Trajectory Inference**. `flowSpy` can help you to construct the cellular differential based on Minimum Spanning Tree (MST) algorithm.